 - 1. Introduction to Artificial Neural Systems-J.M.
 Zurada, Jaico Publications 1994.
 2. Artificial Neural Networks-B. Yegnanarayana, PHI, New Delhi 1998. - 2.
 Neural Networks A Classroom Approach-Satish Kumar, McGraw Hill Education (India) Pvt.
 Ltd, Second Edition.

-Reference Text books: - 1.
-Introduction to Artificial Neural Networks by Gunjan Goswami 3rd edition
+1. Introduction to Artificial Neural Networks by GunjanGoswami 3rd edition

-Student will be able to Blooms Level of Learning Understand the role of neural networks in engineering, artificial and cognitive modelling. intelligence, L1, L2 Understand the concepts and techniques of neural networks study of the most important neural network models. through the L2 Evaluate whether neural networks are appropriate to a particula (face recognition). ar application L1, L2, L3 4.
-Understand the concepts of attractor neural network L2 Understand the concepts of self-organization feature mapplications nap and its L2
+Student will be able to 1.
+Understand the role of neural networks in engineering, artificial intelligence, and cognitive modelling.
+2. Understand the concepts and techniques of neural networks through the study of the most important neural network models.
+3. Evaluate whether neural networks are appropriate to a particular application (face recognition).
+4. Understand the concepts of attractor neural network 5.
+Understand the concepts of self-organization feature map and its applications